Daniel Wong

 Reason #8: Your teen doesn’t have a mentor or coach

-A mentor or coach is the little-known factor that enables teenagers to become successful and happy.
+A mentor or coach is the little-known factor that enables teenagers to become both successful and happy.

 It’s hard for parents to mentor their teens.
 This is because teens often interpret parental advice as nagging or lecturing.